szigyi/DBSCAN-visualiser/README.md

 - [X] Add 'Regenerate' button which regenerates the data collection
 - [X] Add inputs to set the data generation's attributes
 - [X] Add a selector for more example data collection
-- [ ] URL should contain the settings and use them
+- [X] URL should contains the settings (parameters of clustering, example data) and use them
 - [ ] Add file uploader
 - [ ] Visualise the data if that has more than 2 dimensions